 You will create a Rene Magritte Personal Values inspired interior scene by rolling the die and collecting the different parts required to create it.

 First, print out the game and picture directions back-to-back.
-Then, give your students dice and watch them have fun creating their own art project independently.
-Alternatively, if you’re a choice-based art teacher, you can use the “You Pick” version of the game.
+Then give your students dice and watch them have fun creating their own art project independently.
 If you have access to a smartboard or projector, use the accompanying PowerPoint presentation.
 It will guide the students during each part of the art project.

 Once completed, have students use the self-assessment rubrics to evaluate their artwork based on craftsmanship, creativity, following directions, work habits, project goals, and clean up.
 And then have them complete the “Big Ideas” sheet so they can connect the creation process to their learning.

 If you are substituting or need a fast finisher activity, use the included coloring page.